aws/aws-sdk-js/doc-src/guide/browser-configuring.md

 Fortunately, only Amazon S3 requires explicit configuration for CORS.
-Other services only require that the request is signed using authentication keys that have permissions on the resource (discussed below).
+Other services only require that the request is signed using authentication keys that have permissions on the resource (discussed above).

-#### Configuring CORS for an Amazon S3 Bucket
+### Configuring CORS for an Amazon S3 Bucket

 In order to configure an Amazon S3 bucket to use CORS, you can visit the [Amazon S3 console](https://console.aws.amazon.com/s3), click on the properties